+Massachusetts taxpayers spend roughly $50 million each year to confine youth for low-level offenses.
 Unlike most states, Massachusetts does not currently provide funding for or require juvenile diversion of any kind.
-Instead, police, district attorneys, and court personnel offer a discretionary and disparate array of programs and practices, with no requirements to follow best practices or track what they do.
-The result is that children across the Commonwealth receive starkly different opportunities to avoid court involvement depending on where they live.
-Given the lack of statutory mandate or other support, efforts to offer these programs, which are voluntary and paid for out of existing funds, are laudable.
-However, it is critical to assess whether the programs we pay for are offered fairly or are effective.
+Instead, police, district attorneys, and court personnel offer programs and practices at their own discretion, and are not required to follow best practices or to track what they do.
+This means that children across the Commonwealth receive starkly different opportunities to avoid court involvement depending on where they live, and we have little ability to assess whether such programs are offered fairly or are effective.

-The vast majority of cases that end up in the Juvenile Court today involve low-level offenses, things like disorderly conduct, theft, or minor fights that could be addressed through restitution or restorative approaches.
-Few young people charged in Juvenile Court are ever found delinquent let alone “committed” to the Department of Youth Services (DYS).[i]
-However, a troublingly large number of these youth, who pose almost no risk to the safety of the community, are “detained” once they become involved with the courts, often because of a technical violation of probation (breaking curfew or not attending school “without incident”) or because a judge is worried they won’t appear at a future court hearing.
-Serious or chronic offenders who are eligible to be indicted as “youthful offenders”[ii] are exceptionally rare: in FY2015 these cases made up only 2% of youth arraigned in Juvenile Court.[iii]
+The vast majority of cases that end up in the Juvenile Court today involve low-level offenses.
+Young people most frequently end up in the system for things like disorderly conduct, theft, or minor fights, which can be addressed through restitution or restorative approaches.
+Few young people charged in Juvenile Court are ever found delinquent, let alone “committed” to the Department of Youth Services, or DYS.
+(See more from Massachusetts JDAI here.)
+However, too many youth are detained despite posing almost no safety risk at all.
+Once system-involved, these young people often end up detained for technical violations of their probation (such as breaking curfew) or to ensure they will appear at future court hearings.
+Serious or chronic offenders who are eligible to be indicted as “youthful offenders”* are exceptionally rare: in FY2015 these cases made up only 2% of youth arraigned in Juvenile Court.

 Court processing also increases the risk of further delinquency when compared to diversion from formal processing.
 A comprehensive systemic meta-analysis found that:

 [There is] no evidence that formally moving juveniles through the juvenile justice system has a crime control effect.
 In fact, all analyses showed an average main effect that was negative: i.e., processing increased delinquency.

-Pre-arraignment juvenile diversion allows youths to avoid formal processing in the court system and concentrates on rehabilitation, directing them to services, treatment, and opportunities for community involvement and learning.
+Diversion programs produce less crime and better outcomes for less money.
+Pre-arraignment juvenile diversion allows youths to avoid formal processing in the court system and instead focus on rehabilitation.
 Effective diversion programs can hold youth accountable and direct them to services, treatment, and opportunities for community involvement while avoiding the creation of a court (or arrest) record.
 Diversion programs are less costly than formal system processing and the benefits for individuals and communities are significant.
 Researchers conducting cost-benefit analyses of six leading diversion program models found that every $1 spent on diversion produced benefits of $10.60 - $25.60 for the community.
 (More information available in the National Research Council's Reforming Juvenile Justice: A Developmental Approach (2013).)